rss-group22/culture-portal/README.md

 ├── services                  # for all XHR and Promises │   ├── getPhotographers.js
 │   ├── getDeveloperInfo.js
+├── styles                  # for variables and global styles │   ├── _variables.scss
 ├── App.js                   # main entry point.
 ├── App.scss
 ```